-The SW PTSA will be dissolving its charter with the state and national PTA and becoming an independent organization (PTSO) at the end of the 2015-16 school year.
+The SW PTSA plans to dissolve its charter with the state and national PTA and becoming an independent organization (PTSO) at the beginning of the 2016-17 school year.
 If you are a member and want to continue to support the MN and National PTA, please see their webpages for more information.

 To continue to support Parents, Teachers and Students at Southwest, please donate to the Southwest Foundation (southwestfoundation.org), on our SW Directory page (link below), or through the SW Volunteer Coordinator, Janice Peterson.
 We will be focusing our efforts on "WELLNESS @SOUTHWEST" with parent June Thiemann leading various programs throughout the coming year.